meghajindal06/CGI/README.md

-Create a ecosystem that fulfills basic needs (warmth, human interaction, etc.).
+Create an ecosystem that fulfills basic needs (warmth, human interaction, etc.).

 Scarcity in location and availability, but not in resources, which are abundantly available and transportable by vehicles that exist